Free for All (TV series): From underground comic to animated series

 In 1992, Free for All began life as an alternative comic strip published in college newspapers.
 The comic became nationally syndicated shortly afterwards, but eventually ended in 1998.
-A short pilot for the series - which was never aired on television - was made in 2001.
+A short pilot for the series—which was never aired on television—was made in 2001.
 Brett Merhar pitched the show to Showtime in 2001 as an animated series, wanting to do edgier jokes than what he could do in the comic.
 He brought in a friend of his, Merriwether Williams, who was, at the time, the head writer for Nickelodeon's SpongeBob SquarePants.
 She worked on Free for All as showrunner and head writer alongside her duties as writer for SpongeBob SquarePants.

 Writers

-The show had three writers: Jeff Poliquin (future writer for Comedy Central's short-lived animated sitcom Ugly Americans, and former writer for The Simpsons video games), Gil Ferro (who also served as the show's editor), and Williams herself; Brett Merhar also co-wrote the first episode, "The Deal", with Williams.
+The show had three writers: Jeff Poliquin (future writer for Comedy Central's short-lived animated sitcom Ugly Americans, and former writer for The Simpsons video games), Gil Ferro (who also served as the show's editor), and Williams herself; Brett Merhar, from Rapid City, South Dakota, also co-wrote the first episode, "The Deal", with Williams.